OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/e-Assessment_Administration.md

 ## Coaching

-Here the coaching module is activated.
+Here, the coaching module is activated.

 ## Certificates